Jake Bidwell: Queens Park Rangers

 On 1 July 2016, Bidwell joined Championship club Queens Park Rangers on a three-year contract for an undisclosed fee.
 He scored his first goal for QPR in a 2–1 FA Cup loss to Blackburn Rovers on 7 January 2017.
 He scored his first league goal in a 3–1 win at Aston Villa on 13 March 2018.
 On 30 March 2018, with QPR losing 1–0 at Reading, he had a last-minute penalty saved by Vito Mannone.

 Swansea City

 On 2 July 2019, Bidwell joined Championship side Swansea City on a free transfer.
 He scored his first goal for Swansea against Millwall on 3 October 2020.
 Bidwell helped Swansea to a 4th placed finish in the Championship, featuring in both semi-final legs and the final where Swansea were defeated 2-0 by Brentford.
 He left Swansea on 17 January 2022, having made 92 appearances and scored 3 goals for the club.

 Coventry City

-On 17 January 2022, Bidwell signed for Championship club Coventry City on a free transfer, signing a two and a half year contract.
+On 17 January 2022, Bidwell signed for Championship club Coventry City on a free transfer, signing a two-and-a-half-year contract.
+On 1 January 2023, Bidwell scored his first goal for the Sky Blues against Bristol City.